- 7 Shocking Hair Extensions Before & After Transformations - June 25, 2021

 If you don’t shampoo your hair for long then it can cause dandruff on your scalp due to skin cells and oils buildup on your scalp.

 So, if you have a dry scalp then wash your hair with shampoo twice a week or if you have an oily scalp then wash your hair three times a week.

-4. Seborrheic dermatitis, Contact dermatitis, Fungus which are also can cause dandruff.
+- 4. Seborrheic dermatitis, Contact dermatitis, and Fungus which are also can cause dandruff.

-If you use hair products that not suitable for your hair this you may experience flaky and itchy scalp which can lead to dandruff on your scalp.
+- 7. Alkaline shampoos: If you use hair products that are not suitable for your hair you may experience flaky and itchy scalp which can lead to dandruff on your scalp.

-So, before choosing any hair product for your hair, first of all, you need to know about your hair texture, hair porosity, and hair density that helps you to choose the right hair product for your hair which is suitable for your hair.
+So, before choosing any hair product for your hair, first of all, you need to know about your hair texture, hair porosity, and hair density which helps you to choose the right hair product for your hair that is suitable for your hair.

-10. Some medications like antimalarial drugs, lithium, iodides, beta-blockers can cause psoriasis
+- 10. Some medications like antimalarial drugs, lithium, iodides, and beta-blockers can cause psoriasis

 Treatment for dandruff

 If you have dandruff on your scalp then try using OTC shampoos that contain different active ingredients that can help you to treat your scalp dandruff.